How to build a computer: A beginners guide to a new PC

 - All the PC components: Keep all the components around you so it’s easy to reach out for something.

-- Phillips-head screwdrivers: PC building involves dealing with a lot of screws and standoffs, which is why a screwdriver is a must.
+- Precision screwdriver kit: PC building involves dealing with a lot of screws and standoffs, which is why a good precision screwdriver is a must.

 - Thermal paste: A lot of CPU coolers have this pre-installed but you might need one if it doesn’t.